 When you’re home try these veggie recipes

 3.“Zip Up” Your Abs: We rely on this and it truly makes a huge flat-belly difference!
-For the days leading up to your event, activate your abs by squeezing them in tight and pulling them back against your spine as you exhale.
+Activate your abs by squeezing them in tight and pulling them back against your spine as you exhale.
 Think of zipping your abs together by using your muscles to contract your abs by pulling in from the center.
 Think about pulling everything in from a vertical line from your belly button and up to between your breastbone and pulling everything in and back towards your spine.
 Think zipping together.
 Hold for a count of 10 as you continue to exhale.
 Slowly release and repeat for 10 reps at least three times throughout your flight, but ideally as much as possible.
 Not only will this create good posture, it will also wake up the ab muscles and make it easier to keep your abs in, preventing them from looking bloated.
 Also, breathing out and pushing air out of the stomach while pulling the muscles in tight helps to flatten your stomach, so you’ll be a step ahead of the game.
 Bonus: Your abs will be warmed up for when you’re at your event and need to keep your abs tight!
 You can see the video for an example here in this post.

 Exercise and water both get your intestinal tract going to get things moving out of your colon and they will work in tandem with veggies and other sources of fiber to prevent constipation and the gut bulges that come with it!